We have been using School Library Organizer Pro at

 I received the Handy Library Manager for our non-profit Quilting Guild association: Lakeview Quilters' Guild in Houston Texas.
 I was tasked with finding a new library software product that met all of the guild's needs, with limited budget.
 My main reason for buying software from Primasoft was the price was right, and the software had all the required features.

 We have around 350 members of the guild with close to 2000 quilting specific books for our members to check out at our monthly meetings.
 We needed to have a piece of software that kept track of what was checked out, by whom, and how many were checked out by that member.
 If a book was overdue, be able to send reminders to the members to return the book.
 Handy Library provides all this and more.
 We have volunteers run our library, with a new librarian each year.
 They may not be computer literate, as their expertise is in quilting.
 Handy provides an easy to use Graphical interface that can easily be taught to the new librarian in a single teaching session.
-I would recommend this software for any non-profit or small group needing Library software.
+I would recommend this software for any non-profit or small group needing library management software.

 Thanks again for all you have done with helping me set up this software.
 You have been a life savior.